 I remember bank fishing as a kid.
 I remember how much fun it was to patrol the banks for bass.
-Sometimes with real worms others with plastics.
+Sometimes with real worms, other times with plastics.

-Now with kids of my own bank fishing is even more fun.
-After years of analyzing banks around ponds and roadside canals it becomes an art.
+Now, with kids of my own, bank fishing is even more fun.
+After years of analyzing banks around ponds and roadside canals, it has become an art.

-Life can be tough for bank anglers. you may be confronted by angry homeowners, security guards and even Aggressive geese.
+Life can be tough for bank anglers as you may be confronted by angry homeowners, security guards, or even aggressive geese.
 Some may not understand that anglers are usually great stewards of the environment.
 I’ll cover how to make sure that we maintain our image and conservationists.

 Finding Bank Fishing Opportunities